mutwirimwenda/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. [Everybody!](./7-everybody) - Add execution permission to owner, group owner and the other users, to the file `hello` located in the working directory using symbolic notation and no commas.
+8. [James Bond](./8-James_Bond) - Set the permission to file `hello` in working directory to be: Owner has no permission at all Group has no permission at all and Other users have all the permissions.
+   (No commas allowed in script - octal notation used)